 Adderall has a reputation for giving people a feeling of euphoria, increasing energy levels and enhancing abilities to focus and concentrate.
 And coincidently, so does meth.
+The biggest difference is that adderall is easier to get but it's not like there is a simple guide to get adderall.
 As it turns out, Adderall, also known is d-amphetamine, is strikingly similar in chemical structure to methamphetamine, known as meth or “crystal meth” in a more distilled form, an illegal and highly addictive drug.

 When looking at the chemical structures of both Adderall and meth, Adderall is only one methyl group, a carbon atom bonded to three hydrogen atoms, away from meth (Rainoshek: 2016).
 Although it was initially thought that Adderall’s extra methyl group made it slower to enter the brain, and thus less addictive than meth, recent research has shown otherwise.